OptimalOlive/ConnectFourApp/README.md

 simple pygame app for connect four project

+INSTRUCTION:
-you need to reference the path of the models in the main
+- you need to reference the path of the models in the main